 I like to make the parsley sauce the star here, so I don’t clutter up the plate with too many other flavors.
 Mashed potatoes is your ideal easy side dish, but a simple risotto made with pheasant broth from the carcasses of your birds is even better.
 Regular rice is OK, too.

-This sauce requires a little work, but you will be rewarded with a stunning sauce that’s probably not like anything else you’ve ever eaten.
-Once you make it, you will want to use the technique for lots of other herbs.
-I’ve done it with basil, tarragon, cilantro, young oregano and marjoram.
-If you try this with another herb and it works well, let me know in the comments, OK?
+This sauce requires a little work, but you will be rewarded with a stunning sauce that's probably not like anything else you've ever eaten.
+Once you make it, you can use the technique for lots of other herbs, such as basil, tarragon, cilantro, young oregano and marjoram.
 The searing technique in this recipe is a little unorthodox, but if you let the pheasant come to room temperature before you start it works well.
-The result is perfectly tender pheasant with just a blush of pink in the center, topped with skin so crispy it’s like a cracker.
+The result is perfectly tender pheasant with just a blush of pink in the center, topped with skin so crispy it's like a cracker.